 The second difficult problem to solve is feedback.
 In a perfect use case, a gesture detection system has 100% accuracy.
 In practice, this is not possible.
 When performing an air gesture, the system needs to inform the driver that it has detected the gesture, classified it correctly, and communicate the result back to the driver.
 Current research describes three different viable ways to do this.

 Generally in cars, most feedback is given via displays or sound.
 For air gestures, the visual channel is sub-optimal as it is the primary channel used for the driving task.
 Doing something similar would take away the advantage of gestures having no visual mental load.
 However, there are other ways of providing visual feedback that may be less distracting.
 There is promising research about using peripheral vision.

-Several experiments around peripheral feedback in driving context show positive results in reducing driver distraction and user acceptance5, even tailored to gesture interaction8.
+Several experiments around peripheral feedback in driving context show positive results in reducing driver distraction and user acceptance, even tailored to gesture interaction.
 An example of this type of feedback that is already in use today is blind-spot detection systems that are embedded in side mirrors.

 For now, it seems only possible to substitute physical buttons which highly limits the scope of the gestures that can be used.
 In the future, however, this technology can be extended to provide more elaborate feedback that supports a wider range of gestures.

 Today, air gestures are a niche technology.
 Most drivers will encounter it for the first time when they get in a car which has it.
 Therefore, it comes with core challenges such as dealing with discoverability and feedback.